Georgetown-University-Libraries/family-tree-viz/README.md

 The master branch is designed to work with a Drupal based project.

-Download a prior release of the code to view sample data
+You can test the data visualization by saving copying one of the json files in this directory to `localdata/json.json`.

 ---
 ## Abandoned Viz Options